-The 30th Annual Pennwriters Conference in Pittsburgh, PA, is just a few hours away from its conclusion.
-A series of masterfully taught workshops have me salivating at the pen to sit down and write.
+A series of masterfully taught workshops at a local writers’ conference had me salivating at the pen to sit down and write.
 There’s nothing like a great conference to instill motivation.

 And there’s nothing like agent pitch sessions to instill crises of self-esteem.

 Our state’s annual event is terrific, and they often have a remarkable number of NYC’s finest word-vendors on hand, hoping to commandeer 10-15% of the next JK Rowling, Lee Child, or Suzanne Collins’ paydays.